 - Intel Rapid Storage Technology software 10.5 version release or later

-- Single hard disk drive or multiple drives in a single RAID volume
+- Single hard disk drive or multiple drives in one RAID volume

 Configure SATA mode in BIOS setup

-- Press the F2 key during boot up to enter the BIOS setup menu.
+- When starting the computer, press the F2 key to enter the BIOS setup menu.

 - Go to Configuration SATA Drives.